 Step 5: Head to the county courthouse to file, then notify your spouse.

 You can file for divorce yourself or have your divorce attorney file on your behalf.
 Again, the divorce petition must be filed in the county where either you or your spouse resides.
-You will also need to pay a fee of $300 or more to file for divorce in Tarrant County (review the Tarrant County fee structure here).
+You will also need to pay a fee to file for divorce, which varies by county (about $200 and up).
 The state of Texas also requires divorce petitioners to notify their spouses that a petition has been filed, something known as “service.”
 Ask your attorney about the different service methods available to you.